elmcraft/elmcraft.org/content/elm-loves/engineering.md

 ### Real World Applications

-Elm is ready to create single-page apps without _any_ extra dependencies, no need to select a state management library, or a router library, or anything else really, it's all part of the package.
-That being said, there are useful libraries that you can use to get you running faster – for instance, check out [elm-spa](https://www.elm-spa.dev) for one of the simplest Elm experiences available.
+Elm is ready to create single-page apps without _any_ extra dependencies, no need to select a state management library, or a router library, or anything else really, it's all part of the language.

+There are also useful libraries that you can use to get you running even faster – for instance, check out [elm-spa](https://www.elm-spa.dev) for one of the simplest Elm experiences available.

 If your application requires static files for better SEO and faster rendering time, [elm-pages](https://elm-pages.com) is your tool for the job.
 Want to work with 3d in the browser?
 Check out [elm-webgl](https://package.elm-lang.org/packages/elm-explorations/webgl/latest) – some people creating really interesting things with it<sup>[4](https://erkal.github.io/elm-3d-playground-exploration/multiple-shadows-from-ianmackenzie/)</sup>.